|

 religion with a dark skinned virgin, and angels with feathers about their heads.

-room, with the lighting specially designed to enhance the effect, are pre-hispanic
+yet another large room, with the lighting specially designed to enhance the

 pottery pieces dating from 500 years B.C. to 600 A.D.
 The pieces belong to periods

-different qualities of sculpture, showing on the grades of skill of various
+sculpture, showing the grades of skill of various

 artisans.